SensorLogicInc/snodar-releases/user_guides/gateway_cloud_connect_guide.md

 -1.
 Once powered, both LEDs will be __RED__ upon boot.

-> Note: If the SNOdar has already been [Provisioned](#snodar-provisioning), see below, The left LED (BLE Indicator) will turn __Blue__ once it connects to a valid SNOdar, with the greatest RSSI, via BLE and the right LED (LTE-M/LoRa Indicator) will turn __Green__ once it successfully connects to the LTE network in range.
+> Note: If the SNOdar has already been [Provisioned](#snodar-provisioning), see below, The left LED (Bluetooth/BLE Indicator) will turn __Blue__ once it connects to a valid SNOdar, with the greatest RSSI, via Bluetooth and the right LED (LTE-M/LoRa Indicator) will turn __Green__ once it successfully connects to the LTE network in range.

 -2.
-Make sure the Gateway is in `Good` BLE signal range of the SNOdar, $\leq$ 20 meters.
+Make sure the Gateway is in `Good` Bluetooth signal range of the SNOdar, &le; 20 meters.

 -3.
 Mount the Gateway on the SNOdar tower with [U-Bolts](https://www.mcmaster.com/u-bolts/center-to-center~1-1-2/thread-size~1-4-20/) or heavy-duty UV-resistant [Zipties](https://www.mcmaster.com/cable-ties/uv-protection~uv-resistant/width~0-23/width~0-22/width~0-2/width~0-19/minimum-temperature~-75-f/minimum-temperature~-65-f/minimum-temperature~-50-f/minimum-temperature~-40-f/).
 Typically, this can be below the SNOdar unit ~1 meter off the ground, depending on cell coverage.
 Unit(s) should be located outside for proper cell connectivity.

-> Note: The BLE LED will be solid __Blue__ and LTE LED will be solid __Green__ when everything is connected and operational.
+> Note: The Bluetooth (BLE) LED will be solid __Blue__ and LTE LED will be solid __Green__ when everything is connected and operational.

 ## SNOdar Provisioning